sian-alcock/project-01/README.md

 ### Future proofing

 I have  tried to make the game 'future-proof' and to avoid hard coding where possible.
-For example, the grid is generated at start up based on a gridWidth variable - so it should be possible to change the size of the grid at a later stage without causing any issues.
-In addition, the crops and their lengths (ie the number of cells they take up in the grid) are read from an object, so the names and lengths can be changed if needed.
+For example, the grid is generated at start up based on a  variable - so it should be possible to change the size of the grid at a later stage without causing any issues.
+In addition, the crops and their lengths (ie the number of cells they take up in the grid) are read from an object, so the crop names and lengths could be changed if needed.

 ### Generation of grids and planting of crops